-Bortezomib is a drug, which is licensed for some indications, that kidney transplant doctors have thought might work to help prevent some types of rejection that might occur after a patient receives a kidney transplant.
+Bortezomib is a drug, which is licensed for some indications, that kidney transplant doctors have thought might work to help treat some types of rejection that might occur after a patient receives a kidney transplant.
 A review of the published evidence from research has failed to find good evidence that the possible benefits from using Bortezomib outweigh any problems such as side effects.
-If we are unsure about how well it works then its value is also uncertain.
 This policy states that NHS England will not currently fund this drug for these reasons.
 If better evidence becomes available then this policy can be reviewed.